CircuitVerse/Blog/content/posts/Priyank_Final_Report.md

 CircuitVerse is used by hundreds of thousands of students and educators to design and simulate digital circuits visually.
 But when it comes to Verilog, the platform had a gap.
 There was no way to compile Verilog code into a circuit without depending on an external server.

 **Client-Side Verilog Synthesis** fills that gap.
-The idea is to move the Verilog synthesis engine from the server to the browser using WebAssembly, so the **Tauri desktop app** can compile circuits fully offline with zero latency.
+The idea is to move the Verilog synthesis engine from the server to the browser using WebAssembly, so the **Tauri desktop app** can compile circuits fully offline without a network round-trip.
 No server, no internet.
 Just write Verilog and hit synthesize.

 ---